applitools/workshop-cbt-playwright-js/WORKSHOP.md

 you can pay an external vendor to provide it for you as a cloud-based service.
 Many (but not all) major cross-browser testing vendors now support Playwright tests.
 A vendor handles all the screen combinations for you.
-Your test simply needs to declare what you want for your remote Cypress session.
+Your test simply needs to declare what you want for your remote Playwright session.
 Vendor platforms also typically have nice features like dashboards, screenshots, and videos.

 ![Traditional cross-browser testing is broken](images/slide-cbt-is-broken.png)